Basic Training

 .1 Timothy 5:19 | This would seemingly be to guard against an individual lying on an elder, bringing about damaging consequences.

 .1 Timothy 5:20 | "...without preferring one before another, doing nothing by partiality."
-My best explanation of what's being said here is not to take sides just because you like one person more than the other or because you trust one more than the other.
+My best explanation of what's being said here is not to take sides just because you like one person more than the other, or because you trust one more than the other.
 It's not about you and your past experiences with either of them, but about what happened in this particular case.
-For example, if my longtime friend who I've grown to trust tells me an elder with a bad reputation did something foul to her, I can't just decide that my friend is right and take action on that decision.
+For example, if my longtime friend who I've grown to trust tells me an elder with a questionable reputation did something foul to her, I can't just decide that my friend is right and take action on that decision.
 That's being partial toward my friend.

 .1 Timothy 5:22 | "Lay hands suddenly on no man..."
 I once thought this was speaking of praying and laying hands on people, which it may be.
-But reading this is context, it's very possible that this is speaking of the other type of laying hands... the type of laying hands on you that the police do to you when they're carrying you away.
+But reading this in context, it's very possible that this is speaking of the other type of laying hands... the type of laying hands on you that the police do to you when they're carrying you away.

 .1 Timothy 5:23 | "Drink no longer water, but use a little wine for thy stomach's sake and thine often infirmities."
 It seems he is talking to someone that's frequently sick (often infirmities).
 A couple of things I'll point out here: we see that drinking wine itself is not wrong, but he says "a little" wine, not a lot.
 And he also says "for thy stomach's sake," not for the sake of your brain (getting drunk), which is perverting the use of it.
 We know that alcohol can kill germs and in moderation can have some other positive health effects, though rarely used for that.
 We have other alternatives these days also to help your stomach and infirmities.